Jenishkr/Responsive_Music_Player/README.md

 If you have any questions or feedback regarding this project, you can reach out to Jenish Kumar via email at [jenishkr.gupta@gmail.com](mailto:jenishkr.gupta@gmail.com).

-Thank you for using the stopwatch and timer!
+Thank you for using the Music Player!